Behavior modification: Uncontrollable diabetes Type 2

+Residential treatment

 Behavior modification programs form the core of many residential treatment facility programs.
 They have shown success in reducing recidivism for adolescents with conduct problems and adult offenders.
 One particular program that is of interest is teaching-family homes (see Teaching Family Model), which is based on a social learning model that emerged from radical behaviorism.
 These particular homes use a family style approach to residential treatment, which has been carefully replicated over 700 times.
 Recent efforts have seen a push for the inclusion of more behavior modification programs in residential re-entry programs in the U.S. to aid prisoners in re-adjusting after release.

+Weight loss outcomes

+Research has shown effectiveness for obese people who binge eat.
+One program called the Trevose Behavior Modification Program (TBMP) is an accessible self-help weight loss program that emphasizes ongoing care.
+TBMP, administered and directed by non-professionals, has demonstrated remarkable success in facilitating substantial and lasting weight loss.
+This program not only offers the advantage of being cost-effective but also provides continuous support.
+Notably, individuals with and without frequent binge eating have achieved significant long-term weight loss through TBMP's continuing care approach.

+Addictions

 One area that has repeatedly shown effectiveness has been the work of behaviorists working in the area of community reinforcement for addictions.

+Behavior modification can also help those recovering from addiction to find replacement behaviors that is more functionally and equivalent to the satisfaction or need.

+Depression

 Another area of research that has been strongly supported has been behavioral activation for depression.

 One way of giving positive reinforcement in behavior modification is in providing compliments, approval, encouragement, and affirmation; a ratio of five compliments for every one complaint is generally seen as being effective in altering behavior in a desired manner and even in producing stable marriages.

-In job performance

-Based on the conceptual premises of classical behaviorism and reinforcement theory, the Organizational Behavior Modification Model (aka O.B.
-Mod) represents a behavioral approach to the management of human resources in organizational settings.
-The application of reinforcement theory to modification of behavior as it relates to job performance first requires analysis of necessary antecedents (e.g., job design, training) of the desired behavior.
-After it has been determined that the necessary antecedents are present, managers must first identify the behaviors to change.
-These behaviors must be observable, measurable, task-related, and critical to the task at hand.
-Next, a baseline measure of the behavior must be assessed and functional consequences analyzed.
-Now that the link between the antecedent, behavior, and contingent consequences has been established, an intervention to change the behavior can be introduced.
-If the intervention is successful in modifying the behavior, it must be maintained using schedules of reinforcement and must be evaluated for performance improvement.
-The O.B.
-Mod has been found to have a significant positive effect on task performance globally, with performance on average increasing 17%.

-A study that examined the differential effects of incentive motivators administered with the O.B.
-Mod on job performance found that using money as a reinforcer with O.B.
-Mod was more successful at increasing performance compared to routine pay for performance (i.e., money administered on performance not using O.B.
-Mod).
-The authors also found that using money administered through the O.B.
-Mod produced stronger effects (37% performance increase), compared to social recognition (24% performance increase) and performance feedback (20% performance increase).